Albert0i/mysql-vs-redis/README.md

 #### II.
 Read Test
 We create 1,000,000 records in MySQL and 1,000,000 hashes in Redis.
-The test is based on retrieving 100,000 records/hashes via primary key by random.
+The test is based on retrieving 100,000 records/hashes via primary key in random.
 Repeatedly running until the yields become stable.

 ![alt sql](img/test-sql.JPG)